percona/pmm-doc/docs/how-to/HA.md

         - Ensure to set the environment variables from Step 1  in each instance where you run these commands.
         - If you run the service on the same instance, remove the **`-p`** flags.
         - If you run the service on a separate instance, remove the **`--network`** and **`--ip`** flags.
-        - Replace `/path/to/haproxy.cfg` with the path to the haproxy.cfg file you created in step 4, and `/path/to/certs` with the path to the directory containing the SSL certificate and private key.

 ### **Step 7: Running HAProxy**